-To date, CAP has helped to distribute more than $2.5 million in grants and fellowships into the hands of artists, arts organizations, and community projects, bringing the arts more fully into the daily lives of the citizens of Tompkins County.
+* To date, CAP has helped to distribute more than $4.65 million in grants and fellowships into the hands of local artists, arts organizations, and not-for-profits doing arts programming.

 * Our grants in 2020 went to Arts Organizations, Not-For-Profits doings programming, individual artists, and artist residencies.

 * Annual 2020 funding went to 15% visual artists and galleries, 70% performing artists and organizations doing performing arts programming, and 15% writers and writing organizations.

 * 40 Artists received emergency grant funding of $9,000 in 2020.

 * Since 1999, 28,000 visitors have enjoyed the Greater Ithaca Art Trail.
 700 artists have earned $850,000.

 * Since 1996, 48,000 visitors have attended the Ithaca Artists Markets.
 And 1,800 artists have earned over $1,000,000.

 * Since 2010, 700 authors and playwrights have presented their work to 8,500 regional visitors at the Spring Writes Literary Festival.